1 What Guerrilla graduates are saying

 Thank you for the great instruction.
 We are already applying it.
 In

 thanks, we thought you might enjoy this book (

-2 Comments where attribution has been lost to the mists of time
+2 Attribution lost to the mists of time

 - "Probably the most mind-expanding presentation I've seen."

 - "You have a gift for visualization and presentation!"